angadsingh/argos-presence/README.md

 The executive summary is the following:

+* Argos-presence is detecting movement (even the tiniest finger or facial movement), and then making sure the movement is actually a person when it matters.
 * We dont simply set the `presenceStatus` based on motion.
 We have `warmUp` and `coolDown` periods.
 * When `motion` tries to switch `presenceStatus` from on to off, we have a `coolDown` period where the argos object detection service is called to figure out if there's a person in the scene, and we keep extending the cool down till a person is detected.
 This is to avoid **false negatives**
 * When `motion` tries to switch `presenceStatus` from off to on, we have a `warmUp` period where, again we detect if a person is present or not.
 This is to avoid **false positives**.
 For example, if your `presenceStatus` recently went from on to off, your lights are in the process of turning off, which can be seen as `motion` by the detector.
 If we did not have a `warmUp` period, your room would keep flipping the lights on and off continuously.
+Note: this doesmn't meant you have to wait 30 seconds (warmUp seconds) for your lights to turn on.
+During warmup, it terminates the warmup and switches to presenceStatus ON immediately if a person is detected (and only if…).
+The warmUp period is only in effect after a recent change from presence to no presence (from last motion).
+The other times whenever you come into the room, argos will go into presence status immediately (with just motion).
+You can even turn off warmUp mode by setting warmUp seconds to 0.
 * The warmup and cooldown periods need to be configured (sensible tried and tested defaults are already set in the [example config](config_example.py)) to accommodate for your environment.
+* In effect, your lights (or whatever you choose to turn on in your automation) will turn ON instantly, but they’ll take coolDown seconds (e.g. 5 minutes) to turn off and will ONLY turn off when there’s no computer vision detected human in the frame (so no false negatives - a big principle on which the project was built)

 #### Installation